Documentation structure for LLMs (llms.txt)

-Getting started with Smarter Testing Preview
+Getting started with Smarter Testing Beta

-Language Icon 4 days ago · 15 min read
+22 days ago · 17 min read

 Cloud

-Smarter Testing is available in preview.
+Smarter Testing is available in beta.
 This means the product is in early stages and you may encounter bugs, unexpected behavior, or incomplete features.
 When the feature is made generally available, there will be a cost associated with access and usage.

 To use the CircleCI’s Smarter Testing, you first need to set up a couple of components: